In Toronto, facial plastic surgery doesn’t carry a stigma as it used to, which means that there’s been an impressive surge in demand in recent years.

 It’s essential for you to do extra homework when looking into a potential surgeon.
 Anyone reputable, safe, and well trained should have a long, verifiable record, affiliation with local hospitals, and extensive surgical training in cosmetic, plastic, and reconstructive surgery.
 They’ll work with fully qualified staff as well, including licenced anesthesiologists and nurses.
 The facility should be accredited by the country’s highest governing body to ensure that it’s equipped and held to rigorous safety standards.

 Dr. Cory Torgerson is a prominent Canadian facial plastic surgeon, focusing on the head and neck.
-He has hospital privileges at Sunnybrook Hospital, which is affiliated with the University of Toronto Faculty of Medicine.

 5. Legal aspects of plastic surgery